These Chocolate Espresso Cupcakes have a rich dark chocolate cake and a fluffy peanut butter frosting, all in a perfectly portioned bite!

 Peanut Butter Frosting

-- Bake at 350 degrees for 20-25 minutes, rotating your pans halfway through (just give 'em a 180˚ spin).
-They are done when a toothpick inserted in the center comes out almost completely clean.
+- Bake at 350 degrees for 20-25 minutes, turning your pans around halfway through.
+They are done when a toothpick or skewer inserted in the center comes out almost completely clean.
 Cool the cupcakes in the pan for 5 minutes, then remove from the pan and let cool completely on a cooling rack.

-- In the bowl of a stand mixer fitted with the paddle attachment, beat butter and cream cheese on low speed until smooth.
-Add peanut butter and vanilla, beating until combined.
-Gradually add powdered sugar, beating until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat butter and peanut butter on low speed until smooth.
+Gradually add powdered sugar, ½ cup at a time, beating until smooth.
 Add in the milk and increase mixer speed to medium and beat until fluffy, 1 to 2 minutes.

 - Frost your fully cooled cupcakes by whatever method you are comfortable using.
 That can mean just using a butter knife to schmear a good dollop of frosting over the tops, or you can use a plastic zip top bag or a piping bag fitted with a tip and pipe the frosting on top in swirls or dollops.
-Whatever you decide, just get frosting on the top.
-You’re going to eat them no matter what.
 Finally, you can garnish the tops of your cupcakes fancy-like with chopped peanuts or, like me, crush up some Reese’s Crunchers and sprinkle them on top.
 It’s all delicious and headed straight for a mouth near you 😋